pints-git/Smart_Incident_Summarizer/README.md

 ## Running the Playbook
 1. **Whenever the business rule is triggered in ServiceNow, it will make a POST request to the Ansible Tower webhook, launching the job that runs the playbook.
-The playbook, in turn, runs the Python script to update the incident summary.
+The playbook, in turn, runs the Python script to update the incident summary**.